y3owk1n/Vimnav.spoon/README.md

 ## Known Issues

-- Text field's focus management is kinda hacky right now, until there's a better way to handle it
 - Keys that passed to the event loop does not properly support repeats (e.g. `jjjjjjjj`)
 - It might not work properly when there's lack of accessibility support (e.g. Electron apps)